Want a Transcript Boost? 6 Reputable Courses to Earn High School Credit Online

 For one thing, official credits in German will look great on your transcript or resume, and demonstrate your abilities and interests beyond required school subjects like math, science and English.
 It can also qualify as part of the National Collegiate Athletic Association (NCAA) curriculum for those interested in sports careers.

-Learning German online for high school credits is also a great workaround for those who are home-schooled or going back to school.
-No matter if you’re passionate about pursuing German as an interest or as part of a career path, obtaining fluency in German can begin with a simple high school course.
+Learning German online for high school credits is also a good workaround for those who are home-schooled or going back to school.

 At the end of the day, second-language fluency opens a lot of doors, both externally and internally.